Guiladg/flixxoBackChallenge/README.md

 ### Core files

-To run the API on a new server, first of all, clone repository from GitHub
+To run the API on a new server, first of all, clone the repository from GitHub

 ```shell
 git clone https://github.com/guiladg/flixxoBackChallenge